brunodca/rumham/README.md

 # Purpose
-Given a deck list in the magic online format, identify which cards are not legal in commander heritage format.
+Given a deck list in the **magic online format**, identify which cards are not legal in commander heritage format.

 # How to use